jhegg/eso-crafting-material-level-display/README.md

 [Tamriel Journal website](http://tamrieljournal.com/eso-provisioning-ingredients/), but having it integrated into the tooltips feels easier.

-Also, this addon can display the level ranges of Enchanting Potency Runes directly in your inventory (next to the Value column) and at the crafting table, to try and make it easier to decide which runes to keep.
-If it's too distracting or conflicts with another addon, you can disable that specific feature in the addon setting menu ("Show Enchanting levels in inventory").
+Note: This addon used to provide level information about Blacksmithing, Clothing, and Woodworking materials in tooltips, but in

-Note: This addon used to provide level information about Blacksmithing, Clothing, and Woodworking materials, but in ESO v1.2.3, that information was put into the built-in game tooltips, so in v1.1.0 of this addon I removed that data.
+ESO v1.2.3, that information was put into the built-in game tooltips, so in v1.1.0 of this addon I removed that data.

 ## Language Support